chauhanaman471/StudentDatabase/README.md

 # Student Database Project

 ## Overview
 The Student Database (StudentDB) project is a simple student management system designed to store and manipulate student records, course information, and enrollments.
-It follows the Model-View-Controller (MVC) pattern and includes a basic command-line interface for user interaction.

 ## Features
 ### 1. Course Management